Is Flowers Bar replacing The Stepping Stone in Ballard?

 Five days later, the Hamades gave notice to The Stepping Stone to vacate by the end of January 2025, 7 weeks from the notice date.
 This effectively destroyed The Stepping Stone, which had been an anchor for the neighborhood for 11 years.
 They were noted for many charitable events, and for engagement and support of the Ballard community and local food banks.
 That's exactly what you'd like a landlord to do: destroy an adjacent business that was a terrific neighborhood steward and citizen.

-Of the other three businesses in that building, one is on a 5 year lease (the tobacco shop).
-The Sparkle Cleaners branch was asked in February to move into the former Stepping Stone Space, or vacate completely, or face a doubling or more of their rent, presumably so that the Hamades can take advantage of the much bigger space at 5905 to put in their own bar.
-Status of Tall Grass Bakery's lease is unknown.
+The Sparkle Cleaners branch at 5905 was asked in February to move into the former Stepping Stone Space, or vacate completely, or face a doubling or more of their rent, presumably so that the Hamades can take advantage of the much bigger space at 5905 to put in their own bar.

 The new Flowers